disconnected-1989/My-POCs/2024/Suwayomi file overwrite & Information disclosure.md

 **Windows**

-I haven't tested this however I imagine you could overwrite the ``C:\Users\{username}\\SOMEFILE`` with a malicious link.
+I haven't tested this however I imagine you could overwrite the ``C:\Users\{username}\SOMEFILE`` with a malicious link.

 **MAC**

-I'm not a Mac owner so I don't know what RCE on there would rely on.
+I don't own a Mac so I don't know what RCE on there would rely on.

 See patches [0b192c](https://github.com/Suwayomi/Suwayomi-Server/commit/0b192cfa5243584d734b541c2c5451a50edd577e) and [3af8e3](https://github.com/Suwayomi/Suwayomi-Server/commit/3af8e395bd6f48ee7ed39011115dc190fa99a7e0)